Joseph Whidbey

 Joseph Whidbey FRS (1757 – 9 October 1833) was a member of the Royal Navy who served on the Vancouver Expedition 1791–95, and later achieved renown as a naval engineer.
-He is notable for having been the first European to discover and chart Admiralty Island in the Alexander Archipelago in 1794.
+He is notable for having been the first European to discover and chart Admiralty Island in the Alexander Archipelago in Alaska in 1794.

 Little is recorded of Whidbey's life before his warranting as a sailing master in 1779.
-After years of service during the War of American Independence, he received a peacetime appointment to HMS Europa, where with then-Lieutenant George Vancouver, he conducted a detailed survey of Port Royal.
+After years of service during the War of American Independence, he received a peacetime appointment to HMS Europa, where with then-Lieutenant George Vancouver, he conducted a detailed survey of Port Royal in Jamaica.

 Europa paid off, but Whidbey soon gained a berth, along with Vancouver, in the newly built HMS Discovery.
 During the Nootka Crisis, both men were transferred to HMS Courageux, but returned to Discovery and departed for the northwest coast of America.

-In 1792, Whidbey accompanied Lieutenant Peter Puget in small boats to explore what was later named Puget Sound.
+In 1792, Whidbey accompanied Lieutenant Peter Puget in small boats to explore what was later named Puget Sound in Washington state.
 On 2 June, the team discovered Deception Pass, establishing the insularity of the Sound's largest island, which Vancouver named Whidbey Island.

 Upon Discovery's return to England, Whidbey served briefly in HMS Sans Pareil, but eventually turned to a shoreside career.
-In 1799, then-Earl St Vincent commissioned him to make of feasibility survey making Tor Bay a fleet anchorage; Whidbey recommended this be done by building a great breakwater.
+In 1799, the then Earl St Vincent commissioned him to make a feasibility study of making Tor Bay a fleet anchorage; Whidbey recommended this be done by building a great breakwater.
 Surviving correspondence suggests that around this time he apparently struck up a lifelong friendly and professional relationship with the engineer John Rennie.